A Quick Guide to Inventory Planning for Ecommerce

 For your employees to really add value to inventory planning, you need to empower them with knowledge of the latest processes, data and analytics, distribution metrics, and technologies involved in supply chain management.

 But investing in training and implementing technology can be costly, not to mention time-consuming.
-Though many online brands have team members that look over logistics, it’s not uncommon for online brands at all different stages of growth to partner with a 3PL that provides the technology, data, and expertise needed to plan and manage inventory effectively.
+Though many online brands have team members that look over logistics planning, it’s not uncommon for online brands at all different stages of growth to partner with a 3PL that provides the technology, data, and expertise needed to plan and manage inventory effectively.

 Inventory planning methods to implement